Etor Daniel

-Etor Daniel Essien (born 5 May 1993) is a Nigerian footballer who plays for Muscat Club in the Oman Professional League.
+Etor Daniel Essien (born 5 May 1993) is a Nigerian footballer who plays.

 Club career

 Etor Daniel - Al-Nasr S.C.S.C.

 Etor Daniel began his youth career with Karamone, the former youth club of Austin Amutu, Akande Abiodun Asimiyu, Oghogho Oduokpe, Razaq Adegbite, Akande Tope.
 Etor Daniel moved to Supreme Court FC, ABS FC, Niger Tornadoes on loan to Akwa United F.C.
 2012.
 He got the eye of top professional football teams in Nigeria and abroad but finally got transferred into Enyimba Nigeria Premier League mid-season through his representative Ramone Remmie.
 He scored the winning goal for Enyimba and one of the fantastic goal in the Nigeria Premier League season 2014 against Sunshine Stars F.C.

-Etor scored the first goal in the 3-0 home win over Buffles du Borgou FC to give Enyimba their first leg win of the Caf Champions league Cup qualification stage.
+Etor scored the first goal in the 3–0 home win over Buffles du Borgou FC to give Enyimba their first leg win of the Caf Champions league Cup qualification stage.
 He had scored 3 goals and 4 goals assist quarter season in all 14 games, he had played as of now 02/06/2015 inclusive Caf Champions League qualification game, Nigeria Federation Cup and Nigeria Premier League season 2015.
 He won the 2015 Nigeria Premier league season with Enyimba.

 Al-Nasr

 He first moved out of Nigeria in 2017 to Oman where he signed a one-year contract with Salalah-based Al-Nasr S.C.S.C.
-He made his Oman Professional League debut on 13 September 2017 in a 2-0 win over Oman Club and assisted the first goal for his side and scored his first goal in the competition on 18 September 2017 in a 2-0 win over Al-Mudhaibi Club.
+He made his Oman Professional League debut on 13 September 2017 in a 2–0 win over Oman Club and assisted the first goal for his side and scored his first goal in the competition on 18 September 2017 in a 2–0 win over Al-Mudhaibi Club.